-D-1.
-A deputy will escort the inmate to his housing assignment after the unclothed search is completed.
+- D-1.
+A deputy will escort the inmate to his housing assignment after the unclothed search and body scan is completed.
 Lodging delays may occur for reasons like cease movement.
-If delayed, dressed-in inmates must remain separate from those not dressed in to avoid contraband passing.
+If delayed, dressed-in inmates must remain separate from those not dressed-in to avoid contraband passing.
 Deputies should place dressed-in inmates as a group in a holding cell.
-Deputies will take the inmate's hygiene packs away from them when placing them in a holding area.
+Deputies will not issue the inmate a hygiene pack when placing them in a holding area. - D-2.

-- D-2.
 Special Lodging Needs.
-The booking deputy will brief the control center deputies and the floor deputy on any special needs or disabilities of the inmate identified to that point.
-The shift supervisor will place the information on the "red" spreadsheet in the sergeant's office.
+The booking deputy will brief the control center members and floor deputy on any special needs or disabilities identified to that point.
 The shift supervisor may approve non-issued items such as prosthetic devices, and will log the approval in the attachments section of the inmate's JMS record.
-The shift supervisor will ensure the inmate receives an ADA compliant cell if required. - D-3.
+The shift supervisor will ensure the inmate receives an Americans with Disabilities Act compliant cell if required. - D-3.
 Location Update.
-The booking deputy will enter the cell and bunk assigned in the JMS prior to the inmate being lodged.
+The member will enter the cell and bunk assigned in the JMS prior to the inmate being lodged.